Teemeam/travel-time-matrix/README.md

 | 4  | 25,52843866  | 61,00311019  |
 | 5  | 25,52843866  | 60,99711019  |

+Now that you have the origin coordinates and the target coordinates, it is time to create our matrix.
 ## Digitransit Routing API
 Once you have
 ## HERE Route API